What the Amazon Flywheel Is and How You Can Apply It to Your Own BusinessNovember 18, 2020 in Blog

-Fortunately, however, Jeff Bezos, the richest man in the world right now, has been open about how he runs his business.
-The model he uses—the Amazon Flywheel—is not a secret, and anyone who has the guts and discipline to follow through can use the same model to increase their revenue.
+Amazon has become one of the most successful companies in the world, making its founder, Jeff Bezos, the richest man in the world right now.
+The model he uses—the Amazon Flywheel—is not a secret and any seller who understands and applies it can increase their revenue.

 In this article, we will take a look at all aspects of the Amazon Flywheel, and I will show you how you can apply it to your own brand.